-- Report any complaint or information provided to the Title IX Coordinator, Title IX Team, or a Responsible Employee regarding an incident of sexual misconduct, whether provided by the person experiencing the incident of sexual misconduct, a third party, or another. - Reporting Party the individual who reports to have experienced or is reported to have experienced an incident of sexual misconduct. - Responding Party-the individual(s) against whom allegations of sexual misconduct have been made.
+- Report any complaint or information provided to the Title IX Coordinator, or another person specified in this Policy as an Official with Authority to Take Corrective Action (OWA) regarding an incident of sexual misconduct, whether provided by the person experiencing the incident of sexual misconduct, a third party, or another. - Complainant the individual who reports to have experienced or is reported to have experienced an incident of sexual misconduct. - Respondent an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment or sexual misconduct.

-The College strongly encourages reports of any incident of sexual misconduct to be made as soon after the incident as possible.
-A Reporting Party has the right and can expect to have incidents of sexual misconduct taken seriously by the College when reported.
-Only people who need to know will be told and information will be shared only as necessary with investigators, witnesses, and the Responding Party.
+The College strongly encourages persons who experience any incident of sexual misconduct to report the incident as soon after the incident as possible.
+A Complainant has the right and can expect to have incidents of sexual misconduct taken seriously by the College when reported.
+Only people who need to know will be told and information will be shared only as necessary with investigators, witnesses, and the Respondent.